Reginald Applin: Second Boer War

-In November 1898 Applin obtained a commission as a captain in the 6th (Militia) Battalion, Lancashire Fusiliers.
+In November 1898 Applin obtained a commission as a captain in the 6th (7th Royal Lancashire Militia) Battalion, Lancashire Fusiliers.
 With the outbreak of the Second Anglo-Boer War in 1899 the battalion was mobilised and sailed to South Africa.
 He was appointed District Commissioner at Bloemfontein in June 1900 and acting Provost-Marshal for the Orange River in October of the same year.
 He subsequently saw active service in the Cape Colony, the Orange Free State and the Transvaal, and was twice mentioned in despatches.
 In April 1902 he was granted the local rank of captain in the Army whilst serving with a provisional battalion, and the following August he transferred to the Royal Garrison Regiment.
 For his service in the war, he was made a Companion of the Distinguished Service Order (DSO) in the October 1902 South African Honours list.
 The following year he was appointed Brigade Major of Royal Artillery at Gibraltar.